Tantulum

-Tantulum elegans is a species of freshwater slug, an aquatic shell-less gastropod mollusk within the clade Acochlidiacea.
+Tantulum elegans is a species of freshwater slug, an aquatic shell-less gastropod mollusc within the superfamily Acochlidioidea.
+It is the only species in the genus Tantulum.

 This species has no shell.
 The maximum recorded length is 2 mm.

-Tantulum elegans is the only species in the genus Tantulum, and that is in turn the only genus in the family Tantulidae.

-Taxonomy

-In 2005, Tantulidae was classified as the only family within the superfamily Hedylopsoidea in the taxonomy of Bouchet & Rocroi.

-According to Schrödl & Neusser (2010) Tantulidae is in the clade Hedylopsacea.

 Distribution

 This species occurs in the Caribbean island of Saint Vincent.
 It was collected at an altitude of 411.5 m.